 Unless we agree something different with you, you will be charged an hourly rate for all work we do.
 Our rates are based on a range of factors determined by the New Zealand Law Society, including time, expertise, importance, urgency and results achieved.

 We also charge for disbursements.
 First, a service fee of 2.25 per cent of the amount of our fee for services to cover such things as couriers, telecommunications and form fees.
-Secondly, the actual disbursements we incur on your behalf for such things as search and registration fees, land information memoranda, travel costs and agency fees.
+Secondly, the actual disbursements we incur on your behalf for such things as search and registration fees, land information memoranda, travel costs, AML/CDD checks and agency fees.
 GST is charged on our fees and disbursements.

-We typically review all our rates in July each year.
-If your rates change we will notify you.
+We typically review the rates in July each year.
+If rates change we will notify you.

 We hold all money which we receive from you (except moneys received for payment of our invoices) in a non-interest bearing trust account for your benefit.
 If we are holding a significant amount on your behalf we may lodge these funds in an interest bearing deposit (IBD) account with a bank.
 In these cases, you get the interest earned but we do charge an administration fee of five per cent of the interest you earn.
 We bank with ASB so their interest rates will apply.